The Society of Gynecologic Oncology of Canada

 17.3. have had their membership approved by the Membership Committee of the Corporation but not yet approved by resolution of the Board or in such other manner as may be determined by the Board (each a “Provisional Associate”);

-17.4. are at least 65 years of age, a Member of the Corporation and have retired from the practice of gynecologic oncology (each an “Emeritus Associate”) and they have applied for and been accepted as an Associate of the Corporation by resolution of the Board or in such other manner as may be determined by the Board;
+17.4. are a Member of the Corporation and have retired from the practice of gynecologic oncology (each an “Emeritus Associate”) and they have applied for and been accepted as an Associate of the Corporation by resolution of the Board or in such other manner as may be determined by the Board;

 17.5. have made a significant contribution to the field of gynecological oncology and are an individual to whom the Corporation wishes to grant special recognition (each an “Honourary Associate”) been accepted as an Associate of the Corporation by resolution of the Board or in such other manner as may be determined by the Board.